giraffi/giraffi_metrics-tutorial/README.md

 `StoreRates` Determines whether or not COUNTER, DERIVE and ABSOLUTE data sources are converted to a rate
 `Format` Sepcifies the format (*Command* or *JSON*) in which messages are sent to the broker.
 Must set to `JSON`.

-Finally run `collectd`, it starts gathering and publishing metrics.
+Finally run `collectd` to start gathering and publishing metrics.
 ```sh
 $ sudo /opt/collectd/sbin/collectd -t /opt/collectd/etc/collectd.conf  # Tests config and exit
 $ sudo /opt/collectd/sbin/collectd -C /opt/collectd/etc/collectd.conf  # Makes run with the specified config